AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 let mut output_tag: Vec<u8> = iter::repeat(0).take(16).collect();
 ```

-Same pattern should be applied for the `std::process` module and the function `exit`, but as we will see in TODO LINK, we recommend to remove the import of `std::process` and the call to the `exit` function.
+Same pattern should be applied for the `std::process` module and the function `exit`, but as we will see in [Redundant program termination scheme with a bad exit code](#redundant-program-termination-scheme-with-a-bad-exit-code), we recommend to remove the import of `std::process` and the call to the `exit` function.

 ## Unused mutable let bindings.

 The keyword `mut` is used for let bindings which don't need to be mutable.
 Variables `key`, `data` and `iv` do not need to be mutable, remove `mut` keyword from the associated `let` bindings.
-TODO: more info on `iv` meaning and type (static?);
+TODO LINK SEC: more info on `iv` meaning, type (static?) and security issue;

 ## Restricted portability due to the usage of `HOME` environment variable.